-The Céide Fields is a Neolithic Field system which encompasses 12km² of the North Mayo coastline.
+The Céide Fields is a Neolithic Field system that encompasses 12km² of the North Mayo coastline.

 The stone walls have been dated to 3,500 BC – even more ancient than the Egyptian pyramids.
 These early Neolithic, enclosed fields, are extensive, and systematic.
 The fields pre-date anything which has been found in Europe and Britain from the Neolithic period

-The enclosed field stonewall system is a mosaic of ancient settlement which lies intact, smothered beneath blanket bog.
+The enclosed field stonewall system is a mosaic of an ancient settlement that lies intact, smothered beneath a blanket bog.

-These field systems have been studied over the last fifty years which have led to many discoveries about the organisation and structure, as well as economy of a Neolithic society.
+These field systems have been studied over the last fifty years which have led to many discoveries about the organisation and structure, as well as the economy of Neolithic society.

 The scale of the field system has not been mirrored elsewhere in Europe or internationally.